thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 Material properties are another good example of a designer's limitations.
-If massless, infinitely strong materials were available at negligible cost, spring design would not be difficult.
+If massless, infinitely strong materials were available at negligible cost, spring design would be relatively easy.
 Because the range of available materials is limited and the spring properties just get better as the material properties improve, ODOP:Spring implements material properties as Calculation Inputs rather than as Independent Variables to